 You need sushi rice specifically, a short grain “sticky” rice.
 Uncle Ben’s Instant is not going to cut it.
 To make the rice just follow the directions on the package.
 Prior to cooking it be sure to rinse the rice multiple times, thoroughly.
 As much as you may be tempted, do not skip this step.
 It’s crucial to your rice coming out the right consistency.

-You need to make su.
+You also need to make su.
 This is the rice wine vinegar mix you add to the cooked rice.
 I use 1/2 cup rice wine vinegar, 1/2 cup sugar and 1/4 cup boiling water.
 This is the right amount for about 4 cups of cooked rice.
-Google su and you can find dozens of recipes, many calling for saki.
+Google “su” and you can find dozens of recipes, many calling for saki.
 Most su recipes involve heating the mixture on the stovetop.
 I cheat and skip this step by adding boiling water, which gets everything hot enough for the sugar to dissolve easily.

-So the steps are: 1)rinse rice thoroughly 2)cook rice following package directions 3)drain rice and put it in a big bowl 4)make your su mixture 5)add the su to the rice a bit at a time, stirring thoroughly 6)cover the bowl with a clean dish cloth to keep the rice warm 7)lay out all the toppings on the table 8)give the kids a plate and a little stack of those seaweed snacks and let them make their own bite size sushi bits
+So, to recap, the basic steps are: 1)rinse rice thoroughly 2)cook rice following package directions 3)drain rice and put it in a big bowl 4)make your su mixture 5)add the su to the rice a bit at a time, stirring thoroughly 6)cover the bowl with a clean dish cloth to keep the rice warm 7)lay out all the toppings on the table 8)give the kids a plate and a little stack of those seaweed snacks and let them make their own bite size sushi bits

 And you just made sushi at home with your kids.
 Yummy!
 See that wasn’t so hard now, was it?
 Let me know if you give it a try.